 “I went in as a backup,” she says of her audition.
 “The person they cast couldn’t do it.
 A lot of the parts I got early in my career, I was filling in for someone else who had dropped out last minute.”

 There was a downside to working on “Elf.”
 Deschanel wasn’t keen on her pixie fashion.
 The natural brunette donned golden blonde locks for the film — a look she disliked, but one that she’s partly to blame for putting in the producers’ heads.
 Despite her best efforts to convince them otherwise, it was her initial reading that convinced producers she needed a bleached hairdo.

-There wasn’t as much improvising as in a traditional Ferrell comedy (though Berenbaum says Ferrell thought of the line Buddy shouts at the fake mall Santa, “You sit on a throne of lies!”), but that doesn’t mean it made it any easier for the crew to keep it together on set.
+There wasn’t as much improvising as in a traditional Ferrell comedy (though Berenbaum says Ferrell thought of the line Buddy shouts at the fake Santa at the mall, “You sit on a throne of lies!”), but that doesn’t mean it made it any easier for the crew to keep it together on set.

 “You went to work every day, and your biggest challenges was getting through a scene without breaking it,” Steenburgen recalls.
 “It’s part of the beautiful, weird edge that you walk on when you work with Will that you can’t stop yourself from laughing at him.”